 When shares are purchased, you will be subject to income tax on the difference (the "discount") between the fair market value of the shares on the date of purchase and the purchase price.
 This amount will be considered compensation in-kind subject to payment on account and you will be charged with the payment on account.
 Notwithstanding the above, a certain amount may be exempt from tax if certain conditions are met.
+Such compensation in-kind will be subject to the employee's progressive tax rates (up to 45% for 2018).
+However, the final rate will depend on the Region where you reside.
 Please consult your tax advisor regarding the applicability of the exemption.